Dental Implants Rocky Hill

 Making Dental Implants Affordable

 No matter what your dental insurance company agrees to pay (or doesn’t agree to pay), dental implants can still be an affordable option for tooth replacement.
 At Dental Essentials of Rocky Hill, we are pleased to provide an alternative for uninsured patients or those who need help paying the balance for a complex method of treatment.
-With flexible financing available through CareCredit, eligible individuals can enroll in low and no interest payment plans that will allow you to break up the cost of your treatment and stay within your budget.
+With flexible financing available through CareCredit, eligible individuals can enroll in low and no-interest payment plans that will allow them to break up the cost of their treatment and stay within their budget.
 Not only will this make it easier for you to afford dental implants, but you can feel more confident in attaining a healthier, longer-lasting smile.

 Dental Implant Failure & Salvage